-Lexington, Ky. – In a battle of top squads in the Heartland Collegiate Athletic Conference standings, the Transylvania baseball team split a Tuesday doubleheader with the Franklin College Grizzlies, taking a 10-inning 1-0 victory in game one before the Grizzlies responded with a 10-0 win in six innings to close out the night at Hall Field.
+Lexington, Ky. – In a battle of top squads in the Heartland Collegiate Athletic Conference standings, the Transylvania softball team split a Tuesday doubleheader with the Franklin College Grizzlies, taking a 10-inning 1-0 victory in game one before the Grizzlies responded with a 10-0 win in six innings to close out the night at Hall Field.

 The first-place Pioneers saw their season-high 11-game winning streak come to an end with the game two loss to Franklin to drop to 7-1 in conference play, but maintained a one-game lead over the Grizzlies, who moved to 6-2 in the HCAC standings for possession of second place following Tuesday's games.